Browse Articles

 Advanced

-The main advantage of stored procedure is, to execute T-SQL statements in less time than the similar set of T-SQL statements is executed individually.
-The reason to take less time is that the query execution plan for the stored procedures is already stored in the "sys.procedures" system defined view.
+Stored Procedure Plan Recompilation and Performance Tuning are essential to optimizing database operations.
+The main advantage of the stored procedure is its ability to execute T-SQL statements in less time than a similar set of T-SQL statements executed individually.
+This efficiency is achieved because the query execution plan for stored procedures is already stored in the "sys.procedures" system-defined view.
+If you want to learn more about optimizing SQL Server performance, consider checking out a SQL Server Tutorial or enrolling in a SQL Server Certification Course.

-The recompilation process of stored procedure is like as compilation process and also reduce Sql Server performance.
-Stored procedure with recompilation option was introduced in Sql Server 2005.
-We should recompile stored procedure in following cases
+The recompilation process of the stored procedure is like a compilation process and also reduces Sql Server performance.
+A stored procedure with a recompilation option was introduced in Sql Server 2005.
+We should recompile the stored procedure in the following cases

 We have two options for stored procedure recompilation